sequelize/umzug/README.md

 ```

 ### Sequelize
-Using the `sequelize` storage will create a table in your database called `SequelizeMeta` containing an entry for each executed migration.
-You will have to pass a configured instance of Sequelize.
-Optionally you can specify the table name.
+Using the [`sequelize` storage](lib/storages/sequelize.js) will create a table in your database called `SequelizeMeta` containing an entry for each executed migration.
+You will have to pass a configured instance of Sequelize or an existing Sequelize model.
+Optionally you can specify the model name, table name, or column name.

 ### Legacy Sequelize
 Using the `legacy` storage will create the obsolete `SequelizeMeta` table structure which contains information about executed migration runs which contains a `from` and a `to` column.
 You will have to pass a configured instance of Sequelize.
 Please note, that using this storage is not recommended.